+For the control experiment (labeled "standard") we simply generate random movements of the robot in the range above and observe the resulting positions and orientations.
+These and their associated joint configurations are added to the training set after appropriate normalization.
+When the nearest-neighbour algorithm is queried with a desired position and orientation, it searches the closest position-orientation vector stored and returns as output the corresponding joint values.
+In the other experiment, we test our partially overlapping procedure: the robot is moved with a random ν to get a point for φ_0 , and again with random θ to get points for τ and Ω_0 in each iteration.
+The learners for the three functions are nearest-neighbour algorithms analogous to the one used in the first experiment.
 Orientations and rotations are represented with five elements (last column and last row) of the corresponding rotation matrix that determine it univocally except in gimbal lock situations.

-Figs. 3 and 4 show the total number of movements required to get different precision levels.
-Units are millimeters for position and radians for orientation.
+Figures 3 and 4 show the total number of movements required to get different precision levels.
+Units are millimetres for position and radians for orientation.
 Standard deviations are below the resolution level of the graphic and, thus, are not shown.
 The precision was evaluated by querying for 200 random position-orientation configurations inside the workspace.
-It is interesting to detail some of the data used to build the graphic: while the standard procedure needed 280 movements to attain a precision of 50 mm and 440 movements to attain a precision of .1 rad, the partially overlapping procedure only needed 40 and 90 movements, respectively, to obtain the same precisions.
-Moreover, higher precisions enlarge the differences: the standard procedure required 45 000 and 35 000 movements to get precisions of 20 mm and .4 rad, respectively, whereas the partially overlapping procedure only needed 400 and 1100 movements, respectively.
+It is interesting to detail some of the data used to build the graphic: while the standard procedure needed 280 movements to attain a precision of 50 mm and 440 movements to attain a precision of .1 radians, the partially overlapping procedure only needed 40 and 90 movements, respectively, to obtain the same precisions.
+Moreover, higher precisions enlarge the differences: the standard procedure required 45000 and 35000 movements to get precisions of 20 mm and .4 radians respectively, whereas the partially overlapping procedure only needed 400 and 1100 movements respectively.
+To reveal more clearly the benefit of the partially overlapping procedure with increasing precisions, we have displayed in Figures 5 and 6 the ratios between the number of movements

-To reveal more clearly the benefit of the partially overlapping procedure with increasing precisions, we have displayed in Figs. 5 and 6 the ratios between the number of movements required by the standard and the partially overlapping procedures.
-A polynomical scaling of this ratio with the precision required is appreciable for both position and orientation.

-B. Results Using Local PSOMs

-A PSOM [10] approximates a function using a regular grid of sampled points, the nodes of the network.
+Fig. 3.
+Number of movements required to obtain different levels of position precision using the nearest neighbour algorithm. required by the standard and the partially overlapping procedures.
+A polynomical scaling of this ratio with the precision required is appreciable both for position and orientation.
+B. Results using Local PSOM's A Parametrized Self-Organized Map (PSOM) [10] approximates a function using a regular grid of sampled points, the nodes of the network.
 Because of its excellent interpolation capabilities, the required number of points is very small.
 Of particular interest to us is that PSOMs treat input and output variables in the same way.
-This means that it is as natural to ask which output corresponds to a given input as asking which input corresponds to a given output.
-Therefore, a search in the input variables is naturally addressed and embedded in the framework of these networks, allowing one to manage inverse-multivalued functions without problems.
+This means that it is as natural to ask which output